What is the…

-This letter was written from Ephesus (1 Cor.
-16:8) about the time of the Passover in the third year of the apostle’s sojourn there (Acts 19:10; 20:31), and when he had formed the purpose to visit Macedonia, and then return to Corinth (probably A.D.
+This letter was written by the Apostle Paul from Ephesus (1 Corinthians 16:8 LSB) about the time of the Passover in the third year of the apostle’s sojourn there (Acts 19:10; 20:31), and when he had formed the purpose to visit Macedonia, and then return to Corinth (probably A.D.
 57).

-The epistle may be divided into four parts:
+This epistle may be divided into 4 parts:

-The subscription to this epistle states erroneously in the Authorized Version that it was written at Philippi.
-This error arose from a mistranslation of 1 Cor.
-16:5, “For I do pass through Macedonia,” which was interpreted as meaning, “I am passing through Macedonia.”
+The subscription to this epistle states erroneously in the King James Version that it was written at Philippi.
+This error arose from a mistranslation of 1 Corinthians 16:5, “For I do pass through Macedonia,” which was interpreted as meaning, “I am passing through Macedonia.”
 In 16:8 he declares his intention of remaining some time longer in Ephesus.
 After that, his purpose is to “pass through Macedonia.”